knative/docs/docs/serving/samples/tag-header-based-routing/README.md

 the same URL of Knative Service.
 In order to achieve this, users only need to set the specific header "Knative-Serving-Tag:
 {revision-tag}" into the request.

-Currently Istio and Contour Ingress support this feature.
+Currently Istio, Contour and Kourier Ingress support this feature.

 ## Prerequestie